Bob Hope Village: A Positive Environment for Surviving Spouses

 After serving for twenty-two years in the Air Force, Earl and June decided to spend their retirement years in Florida.
 June explains, “After spending a few years on our own, we decided moving to Air Force Enlisted Village (AFEV) was a great idea.
 We really enjoyed the community, and I’m glad Earl got to spend time in such a positive environment before he passed.”

 Currently, June resides at AFEV’s Bob Hope Village, something that she thoroughly enjoys.
 June explains, “I honestly really love living here.
 I feel so safe; I don’t have to worry about home repairs, have amazing friends, and deal with staff that are so considerate.
 Being a widow, I’m so happy to be in this environment.”
+This kind of positivity comes from many high end retirement communities.
+Premium senior living in South Tampa is available at Canterbury Tower on prestigious Bayshore Boulevard.
+It is another spot many opt for, but for June AFEV’s Bob Hope Village is perfect.

+There are multiple security personelle situated around the village at all times and the residents are also given peace of mind as there are retirement village alarm systems so they know there is always someone to contact should anything happen to them.
 In addition to the sense of security that living in Bob Hope Village provides, June also is grateful for the social opportunities she has.
 “It’s such a good time here.
 I’m a card addict, love bingo, love singing in a choir, and am able to do all those things in this community.
 I never really feel alone and that is something I value.”

 Ultimately, the story of Earl and June is one that illustrates the humor, love, and sacrifice many military wives face.
 Because of our supporters, widows like June Osgood are able to live out their golden years in a safe and positive environment.
 As June notes, “I’m so happy to be here.
 I get to spend time with great people and live in a supportive community.
 What more could you ask?”